 - The RDs who have agreed to serve as your preceptors should be able to guide you in approaching hospital administrators and agency directors if needed.

-Your preceptors must send you a short statement stating their willingness to precept you and the dates of your rotations with them (via email is fine).
-These preceptor commitment letters must be included in your application.
+Your preceptors must complete a new online commitment form stating their willingness to precept you and the dates of your rotations with them.
+Copies of these preceptor commitment forms must be included in your application.

 Inform each preceptor that additional documentation may be required should you match to our program.